biopython/biopython/DEPRECATED.rst

 Bio.SeqUtils.CodonUsage was deprecated in Release 1.80.
 Instead of self.print_index(), please use print(self).

-Function 'GC' in Bio.SeqUtils was declared obsolete in Release 1.80.
+Function 'GC' in Bio.SeqUtils was deprecated in Release 1.80.
 Instead use function 'gc_content'.

 Bio.GFF (for accessing a MySQL database created with BioPerl, etc)
 ------------------------------------------------------------------